rust-lang/cargo/src/doc/src/reference/cargo-targets.md

 ### The `name` field

-The `name` field specifies the name of the target, which corresponds to the filename of the artifact that will be generated.
-For a library, this is the crate name that dependencies will use to reference it.
+The `name` field specifies the name of the target.
+For a binary it corresponds to the filename of the artifact that will be generated.
+For a library, with any dashes replaced with underscores, it corresponds to the stem used in the produced library artifact, as well as the name that dependencies will use to reference the library crate.

-For the `[lib]` and the default binary (`src/main.rs`), this defaults to the name of the package, with any dashes replaced with underscores.
+For the `[lib]` and the default binary (`src/main.rs`), this defaults to the name of the package.
 For other [auto discovered](#target-auto-discovery) targets, it defaults to the directory or file name.

 This is required for all targets except `[lib]`.